Medial Collateral Ligament Knee Injury

 A more unstable knee or a more extensively damaged MCL may still respond to conservative, non-surgical care.
-A study from doctors at the Department of Orthopaedics, University of Toledo Medical Center in the Journal of orthopaedics, (1) gives an introduction to the treatment problems of the knee’s medial collateral ligament:
+A study from doctors at the Department of Orthopaedics, University of Toledo Medical Center in the Journal of Orthopaedics, (2) gives an introduction to the treatment problems of the knee’s medial collateral ligament:

 - Lesser injuries to the MCL can often be treated conservatively with early rehabilitation, but more significant tears often necessitate surgery.
 A thorough understanding of the MCL and associated injuries is essential for proper diagnosis and treatment.